Alan-Collins/CRISPR_comparison_toolkit/docs/source/content/tutorial.rst

 	$ ls Minced_CRISPRs/
 	MINCED_OUT

 This new directory contains all of the output files produced by MinCED.
-Each of these files is named using the base filename (i.e. excluding extension) of the input files, with "_minced_out.txt" added.
+Each of these files is named using the base filename (i.e., excluding extension) of the input files, with "_minced_out.txt" added.

 .. code-block:: shell